Skip to main content

 Background

 Enacted in 1933, the gasoline tax is imposed on the sale of gasoline and its derivatives.1 The special fuels tax is imposed on the sale of diesel engine fuel and other alternative fuels.
-The tax is collected from the distributor of the fuel or terminal operator and is due once the fuel is removed from storage for distribution.
+The tax is collected from the distributor of the fuel or terminal operator who acquires, sells, imports, or removes fuel from storage, but the tax is required to be paid only once on the same gasoline or special fuel.
 The tax is calculated on gross gallons acquired and is required to be remitted on all transfers from the previous month by the 26th calendar day of the month.
 Payments are made via electronic funds transfers to the executive director of the Department of Revenue.2 For filing instructions, visit the Department of Revenue website.
 Motor fuel tax revenue is subject to the spending and revenue limitations of TABOR.

 Tax Rate

-The gasoline tax is assessed at a rate of 22¢ per gallon.
-Gasoline is defined as “any flammable liquid used primarily as a fuel for the propulsion of motor vehicles, motor boats, or aircraft.”3 This includes conventional gasoline and several derivate blends, such as Gasohol or E10, which is a blend of gasoline and ethanol composed of 10 percent or less ethanol.
+The gasoline tax was last increased in 1991 to a rate of 22¢ per gallon3.
+Gasoline is defined as “any flammable liquid used primarily as a fuel for the propulsion of motor vehicles, motor boats, or aircraft.”4 This includes conventional gasoline and several derivate blends, such as Gasohol or E10, which is a blend of gasoline and ethanol composed of 10 percent or less ethanol.

-The special fuels tax is assessed at a rate of 20.5¢ per gallon.4 Special fuels include diesel fuel, kerosene, and ethanol blends of more than 10 percent ethanol, when used for the generation of power to propel a motor vehicle on highways.
-Beginning in 2014, compressed natural gas (CNG), liquefied natural gas (LNG), and liquefied petroleum gas (LPF) became subject to tax at rates that phased in over time.
-Beginning in 2019, these rates were fully phased in at 18.3¢ for CNG, 12¢ for LNG, and 13.5¢ for LPF.
+The special fuels tax is assessed at a rate of 20.5¢ per gallon.5 Special fuels include diesel fuel, kerosene, and ethanol blends of more than 10 percent ethanol, when used for the generation of power to propel a motor vehicle on highways.
+Beginning in 2014, compressed natural gas (CNG), liquefied natural gas (LNG), and liquefied petroleum gas (LPG) became subject to tax at rates that phased in over time.
+Beginning in 2019, these rates were fully phased in at 18.3¢ for CNG, 12¢ for LNG, and 13.5¢ for LPG.6

-Beginning July 1, 2022, gasoline and special fuels are subject to additional road usage fees, and special fuels are subject to additional bridge and tunnel impact fees.
+Beginning April 1, 2023, gasoline and special fuels are subject to additional road usage fees, and special fuels are subject to additional bridge and tunnel impact fees.
 Fee schedules phase in over time.
 Road usage fees are subject to TABOR, while bridge and tunnel impact fees are credited to a TABOR-exempt state enterprise.
+Beginning September 2023, distributors who import gasoline must pay the fuel impact reduction fee of 0.6¢ per gallon.
+Fuel sold in Colorado is also subject to the environmental response surcharge and perfluoroalkyl and polyfluoroalkyl substances (PFAS) fee.
 Because these charges are fees, not taxes, they are omitted from the visualization in this tax handbook.

 Tax Exemptions